Romanian and Italian: are they similar or very different languages?

-Romanian being a Romance language can seem surprising because Slavic languages are spoken in many of the countries around Romania.
+It may see surprising that Romanian is a Romance language, given that Slavic languages are spoken in many of the countries around Romania.

 In fact, the Romanian language has been influenced by Slavic languages to some extent.
 This raises the question: To what extent are Romanian and Italian similar, and in what ways are they different?

 To compare how similar two languages are in terms of their vocabulary, linguists use the concept of lexical similarity.
 It provides a numerical value which indicates to what extent the vocabularies of the two languages are alike.

 The lexical similarity coefficient between Romanian and Italian is 0.77

 (Lexical similarity coefficients range from zero to one.
 A lexical similarity of zero means that the two languages have no overlap in vocabulary.
 Whereas a score of one means that the two languages have total similarity in terms of vocabulary)